xokomola/python-template/README.md

 This script will run quite a few automated checks on your code, and it may even reformat your code.

-- Code linting using Flake8
+- Code linting and formatting using Ruff
-- Code formatting with Black
 - Reorder python imports
 - Check YAML code
 - Fix whitespace issues